-AUD's School of Engineering houses several labs, including those used by students in the Computer Science and CIT programs.
+AUD's School of Engineering houses several labs.
 The physics lab is equipped with Pasco equipment for conducting a broad range of experiments in motion dynamics, electricity and magnetism.
 The engineering computer labs house over 100 PC's, equipped with educational and professional engineering software including MatLab, Maple, PSPICE, AutoDesk, Primavera, GeoSuite, ETABS, SAFE, SAP2000, and Heastad Methods software.

 The Electrical and Computer Engineering Labs comprise 14 stations with complete sets of oscilloscopes, digital multimeters, triple DC power supplies, logic analyzers, function generators, operational amplifiers, and semiconductor curve tracers.
-The labs are also equipped with educational equipment for electric power systems including DC motors, 3-phase motors, transformers, induction motors, and variables speed drives.
-The Civil Engineering Labs are equipped with an Instron Universal Testing Machine, a concrete crusher, and materials and geotechnical equipment for specific gravity, hardness, toughness, soil classification, compaction, permeability, consolidation, direct shear and triaxial testing.
-The labs also house multiple workstations for fluid dynamics and hydraulic experiments, as well as theodolites, and total stations for field surveying.
+The labs are also equipped with educational equipment for electric power systems including DC motors, 3-phase motors, and variables speed drives.
+The Civil Engineering Labs are equipped with concrete and steel testing equipment, theodolites and total stations for field surveying, environmental water and air quality measurement and water treatment systems, and material and geotechnical equipment for specific gravity, hardness, toughness, soil direct shear and triaxial testing.
+The Mechanical Engineering Labs house heat and mass exchange units, as well as a fully equipped engineering shop with CAD and CNC machines, and 3D printers.
+The Civil and Mechanical Labs also house an Instron Universal Testing Machine, as well as multiple workstations for fluid dynamics and hydraulic